Carlos Teller

-Carlos José Téller de León (born October 3, 1986) is a Nicaraguan professional baseball pitcher who is a free agent.
+Carlos José Téller de León (born October 3, 1986) is a Nicaraguan former professional baseball pitcher who is a free agent.
 He has previously played in the minor leagues, Mexican League, and various winter league teams, most recently the Leones del Escogido of the Dominican Professional Baseball League.
-He represented the Nicaragua national baseball team at the 2023 World Baseball Classic.
+He represented the Nicaragua national baseball team at the 2023 and 2026 World Baseball Classic tournaments.

 Professional career

 Pittsburgh Pirates

 On October 21, 2004, Teller signed with the Pittsburgh Pirates organization as an international free agent.
 He made his professional debut with the Venezuelan Summer League Pirates, working to a 4.03 earned run average (ERA) in 15 games in 2005.
 The following year, he posted a 2.86 ERA in the Venezuelan Summer League.
 Missing the 2007 season due to injury, he posted a 4.37 ERA with the rookie-level Gulf Coast League Pirates in 2008.

 San Francisco Giants

 Teller signed with the San Francisco Giants organization on November 28, 2012, after spending four years outside of affiliated baseball.
 He first appeared with the High-A San Jose Giants on April 17, 2013.
 After three games, Teller was promoted to the Triple-A Fresno Grizzlies.
 He pitched to a 1.69 ERA over two games with the Grizzlies, but was demoted to the Double-A Richmond Flying Squirrels.
 After earning a 5.64 ERA with Richmond, Teller was released by the organization on July 11.